bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

     let myobj=new Hello();
     myobj.print();

-The print function, calls the internal function callback 1000 ms after it is invoked.
-This is accomplished using the [setTimeout function.](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout).
-As it stands our code will fail, however, because inside the function callback, __this__ refers to the scope of the function and not our object.
+`print` calls the internal function callback 1000 ms after it is invoked (see documentation for [`setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout).)
+As it stands this code will fail because inside the function callback, `this` refers to the scope of the function and not the object.

 There are two ways around the problem (one is tempted to say _this problem_).
-The first is the "that" approach (we often use self instead of that).
+The first is the "that" approach:

     class Hello {
         print() {
         this.name = “John”;
         const that=this;
         let callback =function() {
-            console.log(“My name is“ 		,that.name);
+            console.log(“My name is“, that.name);
         };

         setTimeOut(callback,1000);
     }

 The above version of the code works by taking advantage of the fact that callback is a closure.
-The variable __that__ stores the value of __this__ (which at that point of the code is the current object).
-When callback is called, it uses __that__ to refer to the object which enables it to access its member variables.
+The variable `that` stores the value of `this`, which at that point of the code is the current object.
+When `callback` is invoked, it uses `that` to refer to the object which enables it to access its member variables.

 The second solution uses "fat-arrow" functions.
 These are special functions introduced in ES6 that __DO NOT__ create a new context.
 A traditional JS-function can be defined as: